 A property survey will cost anywhere between £350 to £2,500 depending on the survey type, the value of the property, the house size and the location of your house.
-It should be noted that this is just a guideline of costs, your situation and surveyors will determine how much you pay for your property survey.
+It should be noted that this is just a guideline of house survey costs, your personal situation and surveyor you choose will determine how much you pay for your property survey.

 You should remember to factor in your house survey cost into your moving house budget to avoid an unexpected bill throughout the process.
 It’s essential to get a property survey before buying the house to highlight any major defects that the property has.